 stable/latest/1.xURLs).
 Instead, use static links (specific version, commit hash) whenever possible so that they don’t break in the future.

 Generating a Release Note#

-Release notes are generated with the command line tool
+You can generate a release note with the command line tool

 $ riot run reno new <title-slug>

 <title-slug> is used as the prefix for a new file created in